fockspaces/fastnote/Documentation/Tutorial.md

 <img width="70%" alt="image" src="https://github.com/fockspaces/fastnote/raw/develop/Documentation/assets/summarize.gif">

-### 4. All done
+### 4. All Done
-Now you have summary and tags for the note you just wrote.
+At this point, you now have a comprehensive summary and associated tags for the note you've just written.
+You are all set!

 <img width="70%" alt="image" src="https://github.com/fockspaces/fastnote/assets/63909491/8abc10b4-fa7c-4157-a16f-ac3e4c30ff12">